mickyyyyyy/CV/index.md

 -	Able to work in a team situation, to communicate, plan and work efficiently with colleagues through experience from projects and team sports such as soccer at school and through university.
 -	I always strive for excellence and take great pride in my work.
 -	Programming knowledge in C, Assembly language, MATLAB (including Simulink), Java and Python (Object-Oriented Programming) to problem solve with theoretical situations and experimental situations with microcontrollers.
+-	Programming knowledge in front-end languages including HTML, CSS and Javascript, using these languages in conjunction with PHP and Flask (Python) for full-stack projects.
 -	Experience in computer vision, creating models of 3D objects from 2D projections, facial recognition using Eigenfaces, license plate recognition etc.
 -	Experience in network programming (i.e., using pipes to send information, setting up servers and clients to interact with each other using C).
 -	Proficient in designing Entity Relationship diagrams, mapping these ER diagrams to a relational schema, and designing databases using SQL.